6 Tips To Up Your Donor Stewardship Plan In 2021

 Tips and ideas for upping your donor love

-I think we all can agree that when the clock turns midnight on December 31, pretty much everyone with a pulse will be giddy with relief and ready to embrace 2021 gleefully.
-For the majority of us, looking at 2020 through the rearview mirror will be a more than welcome sight.
+I think we all can agree that when the clock turned to midnight on December 31, pretty much everyone with a pulse was giddy with relief and ready to embrace 2021 gleefully.
+For the majority of us, looking at 2020 through the rearview mirror is more than welcome sight.